European Cooperation in Science and Technology: Funding COST Actions

 COST provides international funding for networking, enabling researchers to set up their interdisciplinary research networks in Europe and beyond.
 Since 1971, COST has been receiving EU funding under the various research and innovation framework programmes, such as Horizon 2020 and Horizon Europe.

 COST provides funding for a period of four years which is used for organising meetings, workshops, conferences, training schools, short-term scientific missions as well as communication and dissemination activities.
 This way it promotes global networking of nationally funded research.

 The average COST Action support is EUR 140,000 per annum (dependent on budget availability) for participation by typically 30 COST Member Countries.
 The sum covers travel and meeting support.

 Governance

 The COST Association, an international not-for-profit association under Belgian law, is located in Brussels and carries out all activities related to the Open Call.
 It integrates governance, management, and implementation functions into a single structure.

 The decision-making body of the COST Association is the general assembly of Members, the Committee of Senior Officials (CSO).
-The CSO is chaired by the President of the COST Association, Salvatore Grimaldi.
+The CSO is chaired by the President of the COST Association, Ase Gornitzka.

 Another legal body is the Executive Board (EB) which prepares all decisions to be taken by the general assembly and oversees the activities of the COST Administration - the Executive Board is chaired by the COST Vice-President.
-The COST Administration, based in Brussels, is currently headed by Dr Ronald de Bruin.
+The COST Administration, based in Brussels, is currently headed by Barbara Bottiau.